Last updated:

 • Fingers and toes are unusually long and narrow (arachnodactyly)

-• Abnormal bending of joint of finger (camptodactyly)
+• Abnormal bending of joint of fingers (camptodactyly)

 • Flat feet (pes planus)